ritesh2403/csv-to-json/README.md

 use git clone command Install npm
 Go to the path and run src/server.js

-Make sure to change the password as per your db
+Use the init file to create the table schema,Make sure to change the password as per your db in .env file